baloise/orchestra-maven-plugin/README.md

 </pluginGroups>
 ```

-now you can use somthing like
+now you can use something like

 `> mvn orchestra:deploy -Dscenario=path\to\scenario -Dserver=https://orchestra.mycorp.com:9443`